 Single Pedestal Dining Room Tables

 Our Single Pedestal Dining Room Tables work really well for areas where space is a commodity.
 Our Brooklyn Single Table is gorgeous and quite modern in design.
 You can also get pedestal tables that have a square top, rectangular top, or even an oval top!
 Pedestal tables look strong and sleek and can lean toward both modern and antique in nature.
 They also work great as pub tables, giving you either counter height or pub heigh options that work wonderfully as either a solid wood kitchen or dining room set.

 Solid Wood Trestle Tables

 These are the workhorse of the bunch.
 They accommodate families that are in need of a large seating capacity.
 Because there are no legs in the way, a solid wood trestle dining set has an open design that leaves corners free for additional diners.
 Our Barstow Trestle Table has a solid, heavy look that would become the focal point of any dining room.
-If your tastes run toward a simpler style, check out something like the Barcelona Solid Wood Dining Table.
+If your tastes run toward a simpler style, check out something like the Country Shaker Dining Table.
 It has just as much seating capacity but with a lighter feel.

 Take a Seat at the Table!

 There is just something about a great solid wood dining or kitchen table that exudes comfort.
 After all, wood has memory.
 It’s lived in a forest, probably for hundreds of years.
 It’s experienced sun, rain, and wind.
 When shopping for a solid wood dining table, take a moment to think about its history.
 Let the moment take over your senses.
 Marvel in the fact that you brought a small piece of mother nature into your home.
 When you invest in a solid wood kitchen or dining set, you’ll have something you can pass on to your children, and they to their children.
 Your family will add to its history.
 And the Amish Outlet Store makes it easy to create the perfect solid wood dining table for your kitchen or dining room.
 We are always here to help!